Exhibition Blocks

 Separator Block

-Add a separator, a horizontal line, to help define and separate page content.
-You can change the color, thickness, and length.
+Add a Separator Block to help define and separate page content.
+You can add a solid, dotted, or dashed line, and change the color, thickness, and length.

 Notes Block

-The Notes Block displays any notes you add to a page, across Text Blocks (see above).
+The Notes Block displays the notes you add to a page, across Text Blocks (see above).

 This Block type works especially well on an Article page, for an essay, article, or post about the exhibition.